oscarbyrne/cv/README.md

 ## To Do:

-- full PDF support
-	- generate as part of main.py
+- generate PDF as part of main.py
-	- html banner with download link
 - add "fork me" banner
 - makefile?
 	- make install